 The skeletons separated Tarnink from her and the other men surrounded him.
 Arajuan had said nothing to his men.
 How was he communicating with them?
 She did not have long to ponder this as he had caught her on his arm forcing her to kneel.
 In a swift motion, he pointed his spear in her face.

 Tarnink fought through the soldiers around him so he might help Ayana.
 Arajuan’s men countered him with their spears crossed which created a strange dark force field.
-Her heart was pounding as she stumbled trying to pull herself up only to fall again.
-She gave up trying and just sat there on her bloodied knees defeated.
+Her heart pounded as she stumbled trying to pull herself up only to fall again.
+She gave up and just sat there on her bloodied knees defeated.

 “If it is not us you want then why attack me?
 You knew I was a dragon; you must not be hunting us!
 Who do you want?”
 Ayana snarled.

-“Silence elven scum this is between Ayana and I. Now tell me where the dragon is!”
+“Silence elven scum this is between Ayana and me.
+Now tell me where the dragon is!”

 “Never, I will not let you kill another dragon.
 You will not kill my mother!”

-“Then I will leave you with something to think on so you might reconsider, something you might die with,” Arajuan retorted.
+“Then I will leave you with something to think on, so you might reconsider, something you can die with,” Arajuan retorted.

 She felt an odd sensation of wanting to touch this thing, Arajuan.
 She placed a hand on his cheek.
-When she touched, him he did not brush her away but instead gripped her shoulder harder, his clawed nails breaking her skin.
-Her eyes went wide feeling his brittle nails dripping something into her blood.
+When she touched, him he did not brush her away but gripped her shoulder harder, his clawed nails breaking her skin.
+Her eyes went wide feeling his brittle claws drip something into her blood.

 “Your emotions will continue to betray you, Milady,” He hissed, “One day you will help me.”

-Arajuan yanked out the spear letting go she thumped to the ground.
+Arajuan yanked out the spear letting her go, she thumped to the ground.
 The wound healed over, leaving a faint mark.
-He spat at her, and stepped on her as he walked over to Tarnink.
-He bent into the Ambassador’s face.
+He spat and stepped on her as he walked over to Tarnink.
+He bent into the ambassador’s face.

-Ayana turned weakly to watch him.
+Ayana turned to watch him her hands grasped the dirt beneath her.
 Arajuan licked her blood off the tip of his spear.
 She shuddered.
-His skeleton soldiers uncrossed their own spears releasing Tarnink.
+His skeleton soldiers uncrossed their own spears and released Tarnink.
 Then Arajuan and the other soldiers merged back with the lines of grotesque warriors.
-Fading as they had appeared Arajuan and his army vanished into the darkness of the forest.
+They faded as they had appeared Arajuan and his army vanished into the darkness of the forest.

-Ayana attempted to pull herself back up on her feet only to fall again.
-She screamed out in rage, her fists pounded the forest floor.
-This was a fire in her chest, he did as he pleased and she took it.
+Ayana attempted to pull herself back up only to fall again.
+She screamed out in a rage, her fists pounded the forest floor.
+This was a fire in her chest, he did as he pleased, and she took it.
 The embarrassment at doing nothing angered her.
 She had been useless against him.
 How could she hope to build an army when she was injured like this?

 Tarnink shook his head as he dressed her wounds.
-Wrapping her stomach with a bandage from his bag and wrapping her legs.
+He wrapped her stomach with a bandage from his bag and wrapped her legs.
 He placed healing herbs in both bandages.
 Tarnink was not well trained in healing magic but skilled with minor potions.
 Ayana felt the pain of the wounds seep into the bandages.

-Tarnink set up the rest of the camp area alone while Ayana sat watching him.
-She could tell by his face, he was trying to come up with an answer.
+Tarnink set up the rest of the camp area alone while Ayana watched him.
+She sat against a large tree, her eyes hovered his face.
+It was obvious he was thinking up an answer.
+She hated when adults took long to reply it meant they were about to lie.
 He turned to her, picked her up and laid her in her tent.
-Taking out a small vial of what appeared to be water from his moss coloured jacket, Tarnink unwrapped her legs and poured the vial in the wounds.
+Tarnink took out a small vial of what appeared to be water from his moss coloured jacket, then he un-wrapped her legs and poured the vial in the wounds.
 Her legs healed before her eyes.

-Tarnink looked concerned as he focused a light blue magic on her stomach, which seemed to cause her to cringe more.
+Tarnink looked concerned as he focused a light blue magic on her stomach, which caused her to cringe more.
 Ayana knew her stomach was cursed with something as she had seen the magic enter her body.
 Maybe Arajuan planned a slow death.